SCantergiani/Google-Fiber-BI/README.md

 Step 2:  Querying the data

-Because the tables are already cleaned and the columns match, we can use a UNION ALL statement:
+Because the tables are already cleaned and the columns match, we can use a UNION ALL statement.
+The UNION ALL statement is applied here instead of a JOIN statement because the tables already have matching columns, making them easy to merge completely.

 ```sql